 Writing a resume to transition from a substitute teacher to a full-time elementary teacher doesn’t have to be complicated.

-As I am sure you know, a substitute teacher is one who teaches a class on behalf of the regular teacher who is absent due to various reasons such as illness or personal leave.
+As I am sure you know, a substitute teacher teaches a class on behalf of the regular teacher who is absent due to various reasons such as illness or personal leave.
 To become a permanent, full-time teacher, you must serve two consecutive school years of tenure.
-Substitute teachers must help 75% of the entire school year for it to be considered as tenure.
+Substitute teachers must help 75% of the entire school year for it to be considered tenure.

 Weaving a substitute teacher’s duties and responsibilities in the resume profile and throughout the content will be vital to advance in the job application process.